Structural Relaxation of Materials with Spin-Orbit Coupling: Analytical Forces in Spin-Current DFT: Conclusion

 \section{Conclusion}

-An implementation in the public \textsc{crystal} program is provided for analytical gradients of the total energy for local-density and generalized-gradient (GGA) hybrid approximations to generalized Kohn-Sham spin-current density functional theory (GKS-SCDFT), including spin-orbit coupling (SOC).
-Application on the I$_2$ and CsI$_3$ molecular crystals show that modification of the crystal structure by terms in the exchange-correlation functional arising from SOC-induced spin-currents, leads to significant expansion and contraction, respectively, of the crystal structures (at least half or more of the total effect due to SOC).
+We have presented analytical gradients of the total energy for local-density (LDA) and generalized-gradient (GGA) hybrid approximations to generalized Kohn-Sham spin-current density functional theory (GKS-SCDFT), including spin-orbit coupling (SOC).
+Our strategy has been implemented in a developmental version of the \textsc{Crystal} program.
+The numerical accuracy of the analytical forces has been validated against forces obtained by different finite difference schemes.
+Application on the I$_2$ and CsI$_3$ crystals has shown that terms in the exchange-correlation functional arising from SOC-induced spin-current densities, as accounted for within an SCDFT framework, lead to significant structural changes.
+These are reflected on a lattice expansion or contraction which account (in the case of the CsI$_3$ crystal) to more than half of the total effect due to SOC.
 Future efforts will be devoted to inclusion of explicit contributions in density functional approximations from modification of the curvature of the exchange-correlation hole by SOC-induced current densities, which must be taken into account at the level of meta-GGA approximations to GKS-SCDFT.